anoved/phstl/Readme.md

 ## Tips

 The output of `phstl` is a surface mesh.
-To create a manifold solid suitable for 3D printing, use a separate tool like Blender to solidify the model.
-See this [brief tutorial](demo/steps.md) for an example.
+To create a manifold solid suitable for 3D printing, use a separate tool to solidify the model.
+See these brief tutorials for [Blender](demo/blender.md) or [Meshmixer](demo/meshmixer.md).

 ## Prerequisites